Learning French with subtitles is like eating your veggies—but a lot more enjoyable.

 Subtitles totally have their place in a French learner’s arsenal.

-So kick back and turn on a movie.
+So kick back, turn on a movie and learn French with subtitles!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn French with real-world videos.